JoseACortes/USDASpring2025/Diagnostic/presentation/transcript.md

 ## Classical Methods

 *The sum of the baseline and peak should equal the spectrum.
-The baseline filters out all the data not caused by INS, with the remaining data measured as part of the characteristic peak.
+Such that the baseline filters out all the data not caused by INS, with the remaining data measured as part of the characteristic peak.
 The area of the peak is correlated with the amount of carbon in the sample.
 The Perpendicular Drop (PD) method sets the minimum of the element window as the baseline.
 This method is good for the prominent peaks found in lab analysis, but in the chaotic mobile setting on the field, baselines are not flat.
 In the Tangent Skim method, the baseline is the tangent line to the minimum values on both sides of the peak.*